lume/three-meshline/README.md

 const material = new MeshLineMaterial(options)
 ```

-By default it's a white material of width 1 unit.
+By default it's a white material with line width 1 unit.

 `MeshLineMaterial` accepts `options` to control the appereance of the `MeshLine`: